TheAcharya/MarkersExtractor/README.md

   --log-level debug --log $ERROR_LOG
 ```

+### Result File Contents

+If the `--result-file-path` option is supplied with a path including filename (ie: `./result.json`), the tool will create a JSON file at that path once the export is complete.

+It contains key pieces of information regarding the final output folder, which may be needed if the tool is used in a shell script that requires chaining additional actions after the export completes.

+The format is a dictionary using the following key names:

+- `profile`: The profile identifier supplied to the CLI using the `--export-format` option, or the default if not specified.
+- `exportFolder`: The path to the folder that the tool created, where all exported files reside.
+- `csvManifestPath`: The path to the CSV manifest file, if one was created.
+This is determined by the profile used.
+- `jsonManifestPath`: The path to the CSV manifest file, if one was created.
+This is determined by the profile used.
+- `midiFilePath`: The path to the CSV manifest file, if one was created.
+This is determined by the profile used.

+It is recommended to read this file with a JSON parser to obtain the values for keys.
+If using a shell script, it may be possible to grep the information.

 ### Intended Behaviour & Logic

-- The tool will only parse Markers of your main timeline.
+The tool will only parse Markers of your project's main timeline.
 Markers nested deep within compound, multicam or synchronized Clips will be ignored.

 ### Developer Library